-1. ECS Middle/High School will utilize a traditional system of numeric grading (65+ passing) using quarterly marking periods plus a local final exam or project (if given) and/or Regents Exams (if given) or each course.
+- 1. ECS Middle/High School will utilize a traditional system of numeric grading (65+ passing) using quarterly marking periods plus a local final exam or project (if given) and/or Regents Exams (if given) or each course.
 If final exams, projects or Regents Exams are not offered, the final average for a class will be determined using quarterly averages.
-Please college dual enrollment college classes may use a slightly different grading scheme which will be provided by the college.

-- ECS Teachers are committed to emphasizing and encouraging students to remain motivated and engaged while completing their studies.
+Plans regarding final exams, Regents exams, final grades are still being developed as of 4/23/2021.
+Please note: college dual enrollment college classes may use a slightly different grading scheme which will be provided by the college. - ECS Teachers are committed to emphasizing and encouraging students to remain motivated and engaged while completing their studies.
 To this end, ECS Middle/High School is committed to two standard categories to ensure students remain in contact and engaged with their teachers and school: - 75% Traditional Assessments (Projects, Quizzes, etc.) - 25% Personal Investment / Effort - 3.
 Each course will be organized in a manner to calculate a student's effort and engagement as 25% of each of the four marking periods, utilizing the following rubric: